Pallet Freight Services

 - pickup and / or delivery with a tail-lift (e.g. if forklift is not available at either end)

-- delivery direct to your home or business premises within the same city or region
+- pallet delivery direct to your home or business premises within the same city or region

 - Urgent Pallet freight – same day delivery of your pallet or pallets, anywhere within the same metro area

-- Standard Pallet freight delivery – Get a Quote today, for delivery the following business day.
+- Standard Pallet Courier – Get a Quote today, for delivery the following business day.

 A pallet is a great way to transport products both locally and interstate.
 When stacking and fixing items to a pallet, it’s important to note the standard pallet dimensions.
-Avoid stacking the pallet higher than 1.8m, measured from the floor and to the top of the finished packed pallet of goods.
+Maximum pallet height for shipping is 1.8m, measured from the floor and to the top of the finished packed pallet of goods.
 This will ensure that no time is lost due to a smaller delivery vehicle not being able to legally or physically carry the goods, due to height restrictions.
 The maximum width of a standard pallet is 1.2m x 1.2m.
 Some pallets may be narrower than this, but regardless, make sure you check the final measurement of your packed pallet of items, doesn’t exceed 1.2m in width.

 “A responsibly packed and wrapped pallet will minimise the risk of delays.”

-A hydraulic tail-lift is commonly used to load pallet freight onto or off the delivery vehicle, where there is no access to a forklift or crane.
-Most smaller delivery vehicles such as utes and small trucks are not fitted with tail-lifts, so it’s important that you consider how the pallet will be loaded onto the delivery vehicle.
+A hydraulic tail-lift is commonly used to get pallets onto or off the delivery vehicle, where there is no access to a forklift or crane.
+Most smaller delivery vehicles such as utes and small trucks are not fitted with tail-lifts, so if you find a cheap pallet delivery quote online, it’s important that you consider how the pallet will be loaded onto the delivery vehicle.

 Pallet Transport –